Application for a Place on the Ballot

 The Precinct Chair is a party official, elected to a two-year term in the Democratic Party Primary in even-numbered years.
 Your name will only appear on the ballot in your precinct if you are in a contested race.
 Precinct Chairs can be appointed by the County Party Chair to fill vacancies at any time.

 Precinct Chairs must be registered to vote and live in their precincts.
-They must have voted in the Democratic primary (or sign the Oath of Allegiance to the Democratic Party) and cannot have voted in the previous Republican primary.
+They must vote in the 2018 Democratic primary.
 Precinct Chairs cannot publicly support or endorse an opposing party or a non-Democratic candidate in a race where a Democrat is on the ballot.
 This includes donating money, soliciting votes, or serving on a campaign committee.

 Precinct Chairs are encouraged to serve on a variety of committees, teams, task forces, and work with Field Organizers who actively canvass Collin County to identify and turn out Democratic voters year-round.